msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Installation
 ------------

-To install
+To install:
 ::
     pip install ForesightPy

-Ensure all requirements are installed.
+Ensure all requirements in requirements.txt are installed.

 Example notebooks and datasets are contained within the source repo.
-This can be using the following:
+This can be downloaded using the following:
 ::
     git clone https://github.com/msc-acse/acse-9-independent-research-project-OliverJBoom.git